 - Diarrhea and infections (post-infectious IBS)

-- Imbalance in the intestinal flora (microbiome) and bacterial overgrowth
+- Changes in the intestinal flora (microbiome)

 - Disruption of the autonomic nervous system and the gut-brain axis

-- Disorders of bowel muscle activity (motility)
+- Disordered bowel muscle activity (motility)

 - Intestinal hypersensitivity (visceral hypersensitivity)

 - Environmental factors (e.g. air pollution, radiation exposure)

 Over the life course, almost everyone gets a gastrointestinal infection (gastroenteritis), such as salmonella or campylobacter, which causes diarrhea.
 After gastroenteritis, the risk of developing IBS is seven times as high.

 After infection, up to 30% of people experience long-term gastrointestinal issues—mainly diarrhea—which qualify as post-infectious IBS.
 Even after the infection has healed, micro-inflammations remain in the intestinal wall.

 In response to infection, the microbiome changes for a long period of time.
 This disturbed microbiome could influence intestinal hypersensitivity, inflammation in the intestinal wall, and other symptoms.

 A mucous membrane covers the intestinal wall and separates the body from the contents of the intestine.
 This creates a barrier to foreign and harmful substances that is similar to the body's outer skin.
 In order to maintain this barrier, the microbiome is very important.